Olivia Grosvenor, Duchess of Westminster: Marriage and issue

 In April 2023, Henson's engagement to the 7th Duke of Westminster was announced.
 The duke had proposed on the Eaton Estate, his family estate, after nearly two years of being in a relationship with Henson.
 The Duke is close to the British royal family; he is the godson of King Charles III and godfather to Prince George of Wales and Prince Archie of Sussex.

 The couple married at Chester Cathedral on 7 June 2024.
 Henson wore the 1906 Grosvenor Myrtle Leaf diamond tiara by Fabergé for the ceremony.
 The embroidery design on her bridal gown incorporated floral motifs and edgings from the circa 1880 veil worn by her great-great-grandmother Lady Geraldine Mariana Hervey upon her marriage in 1898.

 The Prince of Wales served as an usher during their wedding.
 Guests included Princess Eugenie and Leonora, Countess of Lichfield.
 The service was officiated by the Dean of Chester, while the sermon was delivered by the Bishop of Chester.
 As the couple left the cathedral heading towards an awaiting car, disruption was caused by two members of Just Stop Oil.

-On 27 July 2025, she gave birth to a daughter.
+On 27 July 2025, she gave birth to a daughter, Lady Cosima Florence Grosvenor.